Study in New Zealand: the ultimate guide for a PhD in 2025

 Study in New Zealand

 New Zealand may only be known as “Australia’s younger sibling”, with their almost identical flags and adorable accents.
 But it still is a place you should seriously consider for your international degree.
+If you're looking to study at a university in New Zealand, you will find several study programmes, offering stunning natural landscapes alongside excellent academic opportunities.

 New Zealand isn’t famous only for its Lord of the Rings-landscapes.
 It also gave us great people like Sir Edmund Hillary, the first man who reached the peak of Mount Everest; Sir Ernest Rutherford, the first scientist who split the atom; and, last but not least, pop-singer Lorde.